DavidZirinsky/InflationCalc/README.md

-# Inflation Calculator
+# Inflation Calculator: See How The Value of Money Has Changed 💰

 A full stack web app that uses the FRED api to calculate inflation.
-This involves a React Frontend, a python backend, and terraform for IaC to configure the AWS lambda the backend runs on.
+This involves a React Frontend, a Python backend, and Terraform for IaC to configure the AWS lambda the backend runs on.
 This can be viewed at:
 https://davidzirinsky.com/inflation/